isotopp/isotopp.github.io/content/posts/2022-06-03-rolling-back.md

 They come with breaking changes, [disabling our default clone mechanism](https://www.percona.com/blog/mysql-8-0-29-and-percona-xtrabackup-incompatibilities/).
 They [seem to be unstable](https://forums.mysql.com/read.php?22,704532,704675) for not just us, in one way or the other.
 There are other examples:
-- in the JAMF database, tables without primary key, virtual columns and broken utf16 combine in an unholy and explosive way that require going back from 8.0.28 to 8.0.27.
+- in the JAMF database, tables without primary key, virtual columns and broken utf16 combine in an unholy and explosive way that requires going back from 8.0.28 to 8.0.27.
 - And there are some problems with Spatial Indexes not being used in 8.0.29 that can make it necessary to downgrade to 8.0.28 from 8.0.29.

 All of these involve at one or two major versions to fix.